swagtop/bevy-flake/README.md

 # bevy-flake

-A flake for painless evelopment and distribution of [Bevy][bevy] programs from NixOS/MacOS systems, with the following features:
+A flake for painless development and distribution of [Bevy][bevy] programs from NixOS/MacOS systems, with the following features:

-* Develop on NixOS/MacOS without any extra configuration/libraries needed.
+* _Develop on NixOS/MacOS without any extra configuration/libraries needed._

-* Compile for Linux targets, with binaries that do not need to be patched to work on non-Nix systems.
+* _Cross-compile for Linux targets, with binaries that do not need to be patched to work on non-Nix systems._

-* Compile for MacOS targets from NixOS, if you provide a MacOS SDK.
+* _Cross-compile for MacOS targets from NixOS, if you provide a MacOS SDK._

-* Compile for Windows-MSVC targets, with the ability to pin the SDK and CRT versions.
+* _Cross-compile for Windows-MSVC targets, with the ability to pin the SDK and CRT versions._

 [bevy]: https://github.com/bevyengine/bevy